DiogoF-Hub/Homelab/README.md

   * `generate_cert.sh` to create certificates for services or devices
   * `openssl.cnf` template automatically customized by the script
   * Root CA (`rootCA.pem`) can be installed on devices (rename to `.crt` if needed)

 ---

+### **Tailscale Windows VPN On-Demand**

+* **Features**

+  * Automatic Tailscale VPN connection based on network detection
+  * Disconnects VPN when on trusted home networks (configurable SSIDs)
+  * Connects VPN automatically on untrusted/public networks
+  * Silent background operation using Windows Task Scheduler
+* **Why This Exists**

+  * The Windows Tailscale client doesn't natively support network-based auto-connection
+  * This custom solution fills that gap using PowerShell and Task Scheduler
+* **Scripts**

+  * `tailscale.ps1` for SSID detection and Tailscale control
+  * `tailscale-launcher.vbs` for silent execution (no console window)
+  * `Task Scheduler.xml` for automatic triggering on network changes

+---